yegor256/blog/_drafts/_threads.md

 assertThat(overlaps.get(), greaterThan(0));
 {% endhighlight %}

-Now each thread, before touching the `books`, waits for the permission given by `latch`.
+Now each thread, before touching the books, waits for the permission given by `latch`.
 When we submit them all via `submit()` they stay on hold and wait.
 Then we release the latch with `countDown()` and they all start to go, simultaneously.
 Now, on my laptop, `overlaps` is equal to 3-5 even when `threads`